 - “If you have ever worked in and aspect of IT, DevOps, or Infosec you will definitely be able to relate to situations in this book.”

 - “There’s not a character in The Phoenix Project that I don’t identify with myself or someone I know in real life… not to mention the problems faced and overcome by those characters.”

-I’ll show one PowerPoint slide that describes the downward spiral, and how to use it to help sell the value of the DevOps to others.
+I’ll show how to use a single PowerPoint slide that describes the downward spiral depicted in “The Phoenix Project” to sell the value of the DevOps to others.
 (Of course, this technique is equally applicable for all the other concepts in the book, including top-down view of risk and infosec, kanbans, elevation of preventive work, two week improvement cycles, etc.)

 In a future post, I will discuss the steps in the Logical Thinking Processes, how we created the characters which model many of the IT archetypes and roles, and the various software tools I used during the writing process.